zerostaticthemes/jekyll-serif-theme/_scopes/analyzing_clinical_signs.md

 	In Bayesian image classification, it uses a feature set and label set for the learning of the classification.
 Also the classification is dependent on probability of the features of said image, corresponding to the probabilistic label from the training data.
 Classification would consider a feature as non-dependent from the other features.
 Using this classification algorithm for medical images need to preprocess the data carefully, then feature extractions which will get the reduced dimensional data into the classification algorithm.
 As proposed by the paper this algorithm mostly works well with the problems that include multiple classes.
 It is not usually for the medical image classification excluding some extra ordinary scenarios.
 	Support vector machines can be used for the medical images that can be classified into two classes.
 For example if an X-ray can be classified as normal and abnormal classes.
 We could perform classification of the classes by finding the hyper-plane that differentiates the two classes very well.
 This classification can be linear or nonlinear.
 Recently this was used to classify Diabetes Mellitus, Lung Nodule Detection from CT scan images and many more.
 Papers get better results using SVM classification technique rather than linear classification types.
 Using SVM as the classification most of the models were able to reach an accuracy of around 80%.
 	Artificial neural networks (ANN) another deep learning algorithm that also could be used for the image classification tasks.
 But as image size is increasing, the number of trainable parameters increases drastically.
 That would mean if the size of the image is 224*224, then the number of trainable parameters would be huge even when the model comes to the first hidden layer.
 That many neurons would be very hard to handle and train.
 	Regardless of the time variable that it has to train under, CNN is the one of the best image classification algorithm todate.
 It also is able to segmentation and analyze images with ease.
 Even best algorithms have some downsides So that CNN is higher relaying on the system resources, which would consume large computational time for the system resulting in an overhead.
-We can overcome these computational issues with some clever optimization methods such as memory access optimization and near data processing .
+We can overcome these computational issues with some clever optimization methods such as memory access optimization and near data processing.
 	There are few bone disorder detection papers specified in lower extremity radiographs.
 As research is focused on the lower body parts, areas the paper covers are the foot, hip, ankle and the knee of the human body.
 Their dataset includes more than 90000 of images collected from more than 13000 patients.
 They build their model using three separate CNN model architectures: DenseNet161, ResNet101 and ResNet50.
 As our bone abnormality detection focused on upper extremity X-ray images this is a good example of the type of research we are conducting.
 By their DenseNet CNN model they were able to achieve the AUC-ROC of 0.880 on the classification task.
 They concluded that a single CNN model could effectively and efficiently identify any abnormalities of X-ray radiographs of multiple body parts.
 In a paper published in 2019 of the 5th International Conference on Advances in Electrical Engineering does use the same dataset we have been using for the research to create detection models using CNN architectures.
 They have approached the problem using VGG-19 and ResNet architectures to build models for using only 4 study types out of 7 study types.
 They also used a 5-fold cross-validation method to evaluate their developed models using above architectures.
 ANd the they have created an ensemble model combining the two resulting models from the VGG-19 architecture and ResNet architecture.
 We wanted to create an ensemble model using all of the study types, and with a higher percentage of accuracy.
 	Cloud computing is one of the most talked about topics nowadays as its potential is so high.
 Every industry that has an online presence for some reason would be able to use cloud computing to do their computational needs in a more efficient and cost effective way.
 Elimination of the cost to keep the servers, power supply, cooling equipment network engineers are some benefits that cloud computing brings on.
 So there no is no surprise that cloud computational power would be a massive positive change for machine learning  and deep learning algorithms.
 Alibaba, AWS sagemaker, Google Cloud and Kaggle are some of the providers that provide computational needs for machine learning, deep learning, etc.